Everyone has the right to live a life free from abuse.

 - Self-neglect – this covers a wide range of behaviour neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.

-If you have any concerns that you or someone else is being abused or is at risk of abuse, please email us or contact our Customer First on 0300 111 7000.
+If you have any concerns that you or someone else is being abused or is at risk of abuse, please email us or call 0300 111 7000.

 We deal with information confidentially, but where abuse of an adult at risk or child is disclosed we are duty bound to report the matter to the relevant local authority safeguarding team.